Breastfeeding can take you by surprise and even discourage you from continuing. Here are 9 tips to keep in mind for breastfeeding motivation.

 3. Set goals, even daily goals

-This kept going until I was setting monthly goals (Let’s get to six months at least).
-After several months, I didn’t need to set goals any longer.
+I continued this daily- and micro-goal setting until I was setting monthly goals (Let’s get to six months at least).
+A few months into this habit, I didn’t need to set goals any longer.

 4. Find a comfortable way to nurse

 Disclosure: This article contains affiliate links, which means I will earn a commission—at no extra cost to you—if you make a purchase.